TrakHound/MTConnect.NET/README.md

 MTConnect.NET is designed to be fully compatible for all versions of the MTConnect standard.
 This is done through processing by the [MTConnectAgent](https://github.com/TrakHound/MTConnect.NET/tree/master/src/MTConnect.NET-Common/Agents/MTConnectAgent.cs) class before data is output.
 This allows the version to be a parameter when requesting data from the Agent.
 More information can be found in the [Devices README](https://github.com/TrakHound/MTConnect.NET/tree/master/src/MTConnect.NET-Common/Devices/README.md).

 ## Data Validation
 Validation is performed on a Device, Component, Composition, or DataItem level through the classes in [Devices](https://github.com/TrakHound/MTConnect.NET/tree/master/src/MTConnect.NET-Common/Devices).
-This allows for validation without the need to use XML schemas.
+This allows for validation without the need to use XML schemas (although XML Validation against XSD schemas is supported).

 ## Releases
 Releases are available at : [Releases](https://github.com/TrakHound/MTConnect.NET/releases)